eliveli/TIL/StackEdit/test.md

 and also Korean not English who can get many information easy...

 Anyway, I could solve it for two method.
-First thing is that to input your branch name correctly.
+First thing is that to input your branch name correctly on StackEdit.
 (If the name is default ***main***, type it.)
 ![input your branch name correctly](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%804.PNG)

-Second is changing your branch name to ***master***.
+Second is changing your branch name to ***master*** on GitHub.
 ![change you branch name](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%805.PNG) In your repository, follow the stage.
 [ Setting > Branches > pencil icon (inside the box) > type "master" > click "Rename branch" ]
-And you
+After that, you can Publish to GitHub

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**